New Yorkers most affected by national diarrhea parasite outbreak: CDC

 Health authorities are continuing to investigate the outbreak’s source, with water testing underway across multiple sites.
 Public health officials plan to update the public as more information becomes available and are reinforcing hygiene advisories.
 Additional testing and monitoring are expected over the coming weeks to determine the full scope of the outbreak and implement targeted interventions.

-Amazon Basic Care Electrolyte Solution Advantage Care with PreVital Prebiotics, Blue Raspberry, Designed to Help Prevent Dehydration, Replaces Electrolytes, Fluid and Zinc, 33.8 fl oz (Pack of 1)
+Amazon Basic Care Electrolyte Solution Advantage Care with PreVital Prebiotics, Cherry Punch, Designed to Help Prevent Dehydration, Replaces Electrolytes, Fluid and Zinc, 33.8 fl oz (Pack of 1)

 As an affiliate, we earn on qualifying purchases.